hsaidi5/POOSD-Project/README.md

 During this sprint, I added five more user stories as well as five more requirements to go with them.
 I updated the Trello board accordingly and also elaborated on some of the sections of the design document.
 (Yoseph Hassan)

 In this sprint (sprint 2), I was able to read some files on wikipedia to find more information about class diagram another to complete the code design for sprint 2.
 I also completed the performnce of the system nd the overengineering.(Jen Cestin)

+I managed a handful of the subheadings for the Design Document for this sprint, which included making the context, container, and component diagrams for the Program Organization subheading.
+The Interoperability, Error Processing, and Fault Tolerance subheadings were also managed by myself.
+(Christopher Delarosa)